49th Armored Division (United States): Recent History

 In 2000 elements of the division were deployed to take over the command and control of Multi-National Division (North) (MND-N) of the Stabilization Force in Bosnia (SFOR) as well as fulfill support missions for the MND-N troops.
 The division headquarters, aviation brigade headquarters, 249th Signal Battalion headquarters, the headquarters and Companies A and C of the 111th Engineer Battalion, the 649th Military Intelligence Battalion, the 149th Military Police Company, 1149th CID Detachment, 149th Personnel Services Battalion, 1104th Movement Control Team, and Company H, 149th Aviation (Air Traffic Support) were deployed.

-On 23 January 2004, 180 Soldiers, mostly from the 124th Cavalry Regiment (United States) out of Waco, Texas, left for deployment.
-They reported in to Fort Dix for pre-deployment training, then deploying to the Sunni Triangle in Iraq.
+In January 2004, Alpha Company of 1st Squadron, 124th Cavalry Regiment (United States), 180 Soldiers, were mobilized to serve in Operation Iraqi Freedom.
+They came from Waco, Texas, leaving on 23 January 2004.
+Their pre-deployment training took place at Fort Dix, and then they deployed to the Sunni Triangle.
+They saw action in and around Baghdad, and served as security for the 89th Military Police Brigade.
+For their actions while deployed, they would be awarded the Texas Cavalry Medal, several Texas Purple Heart Medals, as well as an Army Meritorious Unit Commendation.
+They would remain in Iraq until May of 2005, after they had been re-flagged to the 36th Infantry Division.
+For the time before the de-activation of the 49th Armored Division, these soldiers were the first and only soldiers to see action in the Division's history.

 On 18 July 2004 the division was re-flagged and again designated as the 36th Infantry Division.
 Prior to its redesignation, the 49th was cap-stoned to the U.S. Army III Corps and stood as the only fully functional, reserve component, armored division in the United States Army.
 (The 50th Armored Division in the north eastern states had been eliminated by consolidation with the 42nd Infantry Division in the early 1990s.)

 The Newly designated Troops came home after a year of deployment, with only a few wounded, and fortunately, no dead.
 They were the first Texas National Guardsmen to deploy since WWII.
 They are the last soldiers that were allowed to wear the 49th Armored patch as a battle patch.
 They would also be awarded the coveted Texas Cavalry Service Medal, as well as the wounded receiving the Texas Purple Heart Medal, the 3rd highest decoration awarded by the State of Texas.